ovito.io

 option, see below.Output formats

-The parameter format selects the kind of file to write:
+The parameter format selects the kind of file to write (list of supported file formats):

 Format string